Arborescent/wildcat-shogi/README.md

 - **Win conditions:**
   - Checkmate the opponent's king
   - Move your king to the opponent's back rank (try rule)
+- No stalemate (having no legal moves is a loss, not a draw)
 - 4-fold repetition (including perpetual check) is a draw

 ## Starting Position